 If you feel a twinge of guilt every time Earth Day rolls around, don’t!
 There are plenty of simple and easy ways to make a positive impact on the environment.
 Even better, when we all do them together, their impact is exponential.

 1. Look for recycled materials and recycled packaging when you shop.

-Choosing products made from recycled plastic—like this toothbrush made from old yogurt cups—lessens your impact on the landfills.
+Choosing products made from recycled plastic—like this insulated, reusable lunch tote made from old plastic bottles—lessens your impact on the landfills.
 Also keep an eye out for products using recycled paper, plastic and cardboard instead of brand new packaging—every little bit counts!

 2. Stop pretending you’re a race car driver.

 Speeding down the highway may feel good, but every 5 miles per hour you drive over 50 mph is like paying an additional $0.17 per gallon for gas.
 You might also want to keep a lid on the road rage—aggressive driving (speeding up and braking quickly) can lower your gas mileage by 33 percent at highway speeds.

 3. Skip meat one day each week.